DisplayLink/evdi/docs/details.md

 	#!c
 	void (*crtc_state_handler)(int state, void* user_data);

+This event is deprecated.
+Please use DPMS mode change event instead.
 Sent when DRM's CRTC changes state.
 The `state` is a value that's forwarded from the kernel.

 #### DDC/CI data notification